Kanasaru/resa/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the game/project
-title: ''
+title: "[FEATURE]"
-labels: ''
+labels: enhancement, help wanted
 assignees: ''

 ---